MAS proposes rules to reduce risks faced by retail investors of cryptocurrencies and to regulate qualified stablecoins

 The newly proposed measures addressing the associated risks of cryptocurrency trading will enhance the present cryptocurrency and broader fintech and financial markets regulatory regime in Singapore as Singapore continuously moves forward towards building an ever progressive, innovative, inclusive and responsibly regulated digital asset ecosystem.

-Disclaimer: This update is provided to you for general information and should not be relied upon as legal advice.
+This article is provided to you for general information and should not be relied upon as legal advice.
 The editor and the contributing authors do not guarantee the accuracy of the contents and expressly disclaim any and all liability to any person in respect of the consequences of anything done or permitted to be done or omitted to be done wholly or partly in reliance upon the whole or any part of the contents.

-CNPLaw’s Blockchain, Cryptocurrency and Initial Coin Offerings (ICOs) Lawyer
+Blockchain, Cryptocurrency And Initial Coin Offerings

-We advise both private and public (whether listed or non-listed) companies on corporate governance and compliance issues to help them acclimatise and thrive in a regulatory landscape that is becoming increasingly complex.
+We advise companies both private and listed on corporate governance and compliance issues to help them navigate the regulatory landscape that is becoming increasingly complex.